Pay Less for Education: How to Take Charge of Your Financial Aid

 5. Explore student loan options

-Nearly 70% of 2019 college graduates took out student loans, averaging debt of $29,800 when they graduated.
-Student loans can seem scary, but students who think about them logically and borrow reasonably can come out on top.
+In the 2022-2023 school year, students and parents borrowed $98.1 billion in federal and nonfederal loans.
+Although student loans can seem scary, students and their families who think about them logically and borrow reasonably can come out on top.
 Loans come from federal, state, and private sources, but students should always start with federal loans as these are the most secure and offer fixed interest rates.
 Students who want to test various loan amounts, interest rates, and terms to see how much they will pay monthly and over time can use FinAid’s loan calculator.

 6. Factor personal income and savings